I spend a lot of time working with writers, and one of the first questions I’m always asked is, “How do I find the time to get everything done?”

 These productivity hacks add up.
 Personally, I had to say goodbye to longer shows + movies on Netflix.
 It was difficult at first, but the time saved added up.
 I still got the mental break when I needed it, but I knew not to overindulge.

 Spend time on your passion, practice daily, and strengthen your productivity muscles.
 The more you do it, the easier it gets.

 REMEMBER: If you want something, you’ll work for it.
 Athletes aren’t made into Olympians overnight — they have to practice and make sacrifices to become the best.
-This is a lesson than creative entrepreneurs must learn if they want to be successful.
+This is a lesson than we all need to learn if we want to smash our goals.